What is unique about the Adoption Center for Family Building and what services do you offer?

 Mostly newborns of many different races and ethnic backgrounds.
-Many of the children we place for adoption are Caucasian, others are biracial, African American, Latino, Asian and multiracial.
+The infants we place for adoption are Caucasian, Biracial, African American, Latino, Asian and Multiracial.

 Do you have babies available for adoption now?

 We have an active list of families waiting to adopt.
 We share the profiles of waiting families with expectant mothers (and birth fathers) who choose the adoptive family for their baby.
 When an expectant mother has chosen a family, we provide the family with all the relevant information that is available.
-The adoptive family may speak with the expectant mother, and a "match" meeting would be arranged that includes the birth mother’s counselor.
+The adoptive family may speak with the expectant mother, and a "match" meeting would be arranged by the counselor.
 When both sides agree to move forward, we consider them “matched”.

 How long is the wait to adopt a baby?

-From 1996 through 2014, the average wait to adopt was about one year.
-The average wait time in 2016 was 14 months.
+From 1996 through 2018, the average wait to adopt was just over one year.
+The average wait time in 2019 was just under 16 months.

 Do you offer birth mother counseling services?

 Yes, we offer adoption counseling services to birth parents throughout Illinois and Indiana.
 Case management and counseling services are available to birth mothers before, during and following an adoptive placement.
-All services are tailored to the individual needs of the client.
-The counselor may help the expectant mother find a doctor or clinic, apply for community and government assistance programs, and deal with issues of grief and loss.
+The counselor presents the expectant mother with waiting adoptive families that meet her requirements.
+All services are tailored to the client's needs.
+The counselor may help the expectant mother find a doctor or clinic, apply for community and government entitlement programs, and deal with issues of grief and loss.
 We are also able help her with living expenses during the pregnancy and for a few weeks following the placement.
 Our counselors meet with expectant mothers in their home, at the hospital or in other convenient locations.